abinit/abipy_book/abipy_book/ddb.md

 Note that the DDB file does not contain any information about the value of ngqpt because one can merge an arbitrary list of q-points in the same DDB.
-The algorithms implemented in anaddb, however, need to know the divisions to compute integrals in the full BZ (this is indeed one of the variables that must be provided by the user in the anaddb input file).
+The algorithms implemented in anaddb, however, need to know the divisions to compute integrals in the full BZ.
+This is indeed one of the variables that must be provided by the user in the anaddb input file.

 AbiPy uses a heuristic method to guess the q-mesh from this scattered list of q-points so that you do not need to specify this parameter when calling anaddb: